cornelius/beautiful-labels/README.md

 The example creates two labels for two repositories.
 The `bug` label is defined as a shared description in both repositories by using a YAML anchor and references to that.
 The other labels are defined for their specific repositories.

+Note that you can use all features of YAML supported by [PyYAML](https://pyyaml.org/wiki/PyYAMLDocumentation) to craft a configuration.
+This can for example be useful to avoid duplication when the same labels are used in several repositories.

 The first repo has all labels in one category `Type`, while the second repo has a second category `Welcome` for the `good first issue` label.
 This makes more sense if you have more labels.

 ```yaml